March 30, 2021

 Each application will be reviewed and there is no guarantee that an extension will be granted.

-For residents returning to Taiwan, a shorter quarantine period of 7 days is allowed and required.
-On arrival at one of the four international airports in Taiwan, you must travel straight to your home or designated hotel and self quarantine for a period of 7 days.
+A quarantine period up to 14 days will be applicable.
+On arrival at one of the four international airports in Taiwan, you must travel straight to your home or designated hotel and self-quarantine for the period specified by authorities.

 Know more about digital health passports here.